Tata Motors Ltd in demand

-Meanwhile, Nifty Auto index of which Tata Motors Ltd is a constituent, has risen around 9.16% in last one month and is currently quoting at 8425.55, up 1.97% on the day.
-The volume in the stock stood at 878.44 lakh shares today, compared to the daily average of 567.14 lakh shares in last one month.
+Meanwhile, Nifty Auto index of which Tata Motors Ltd is a constituent, has gained around 13.59% in last one month and is currently quoting at 8738.6, up 1.83% on the day.
+The volume in the stock stood at 311.5 lakh shares today, compared to the daily average of 682.41 lakh shares in last one month.

-The benchmark November futures contract for the stock is quoting at Rs 169.45, up 7.08% on the day.
-Tata Motors Ltd is up 0.21% in last one year as compared to a 7.55% spurt in NIFTY and a 6.54% spurt in the Nifty Auto index.
+The benchmark November futures contract for the stock is quoting at Rs 174.1, up 1.84% on the day.
+Tata Motors Ltd is up 4.85% in last one year as compared to a 7.84% jump in NIFTY and a 8.85% jump in the Nifty Auto index.

 The PE of the stock is 0 based on TTM earnings ending September 20.